SpacehuhnTech/esp8266_deauther/.github/issues.md

 **Post as much information as possible**
 What installation method, OS, browser and ESP8266 version are you useing?
 If your dealing with a bug in the webinterface, check if the browsers developer tools show you an error.

+**Send the serial log**
+Use the serial monitor in Arduino to look for possible erros and post it if necessary.
 If you have a very long error log use [pastebin](http://pastebin.com/).

 **Try out the testing branch**